guizoxxv/laravel-multi-size-image/README.md

 $multiSizeImage->processImage($filePath, $outputPath, $basePath);
 ```

-The `basePath` optional parameter can be used to keep the original file path as of the basePath.
+The `basePath` optional parameter can be used to keep the original file path as of this path.

 **2.3.
 Resizing**